HugoJourdan/Color-Flow/Color Flow Shortcut/README.md

 # COLOR FLOW SHORTCUT

-You can toggle checkbox by using Color Flow script.
+You can toggle checkbox with shortcuts.
 For that follow these steps :

 1. Download "Color Flow Shortcut" from Window > Plugin Manager.
 2. Reload script folder by pressing [ Option + MAJ + Command + Y ].